dmaiasil/dmaiasil.github.io/content/events/rtc/index.md

   country: "United States"

 summary: >-
-  An insightful panel on how to define your own career path in tech by aligning your strengths and interests with meaningful roles — not just trends.
+  An insightful panel on how to define your own career path in tech by aligning your strengths and interests with meaningful roles, and not just trends.

 abstract: >-
   Let’s get one thing straight: there’s no “National Developer Registry.”